seqeralabs/docs/multiqc_docs/core/development/plots.md

 html = bargraph.plot([data1, data2], pconfig=pconfig)
 ```

-You can also customise any plot configuration per-dataset, for example,
+You can also customize any plot configuration per-dataset, for example,
 the y-axis label, min/max values, or title:

 ```python